-PPAD 676 Theories of Public Organization.
+PPAD 776 Theories of Public Organization.
 (3 Hours) This course exposes students of public sector organizations to various prominent explanations and theories of organizations as political, social and economic concepts.
 Basic questions, concepts, definitions and assumptions about public organizations will be examined.
 Major subject areas are discussed: 1) theories of individual and group behavior; 2) theories of organizational structure; 3) theories of organizational process.

-PPAD 677 Public Policy Formulations and Implementation.
+PPAD 777 Public Policy Formulations and Implementation.
 (3 Hours) This course focuses on problems of policy formulation, implementation, and evaluation.
 The participants will be exposed to such issues as seeing the need for a policy issues, thinking through goals and objectives, policy adoption, problems of implementation (including perceptive and real gaps between congressional intent and bureaucratic interpretations of congressional intent), and evaluation.

-PPAD 682 Seminar in Program Development and Evaluation.
+PPAD 782 Seminar in Program Development and Evaluation.
 (3 Hours) The purpose of this course is to teach class participants the principles of program development and provide an understanding of how evaluators can help make government more effective by producing timely information on the promise and performance of existing programs.

+PPAD 785 Seminar in Urban Problems.
+An analysis of major urban problems, strategies and approaches proposed for their resolution, historical perspective and political implications.
+Reformist efforts of government and private efforts will be examined with special emphasis on Post-New Deal developments and the impact on the Black community.
+(S)
-PPAD 696-90 Advanced and Research Methods I. (3 Hours) This is a research course in which participants will use both qualitative techniques to address a management problems.
-Students must take both semesters.

-PPAD 696-91 Advanced and Research Methods II.
+- PPAD 796-90 Advanced and Research Methods I. (3 Hours) This is a research course in which participants will use both qualitative techniques to address a management problems.
+Students must take both semesters. - PPAD 796-91 Advanced and Research Methods II.
 (3Hours) This is a research course in which participants will use both qualitative techniques to address a management problems.
-Students must take both semesters.

-PPAD 697 Internship.
-(3 Hours) Executive level "Hands-On", work experience in selected organizations.

-PPAD 798 Dissertation.
-(3 Hours) This course is for students who are admitted to candidacy so that they may engage in the writing of the Dissertation.

-PPAD 699 Independent Study.
+Students must take both semesters. - PPAD 797 Internship.
+(3 Hours) Executive level "Hands-On", work experience in selected organizations. - PPAD 798 Dissertation.
+(3 Hours) This course is for students who are admitted to candidacy so that they may engage in the writing of the Dissertation. - PPAD 799 Independent Study.
 (3 Hours) The student is allowed to select a research topic of interest.
-Prior approval must

-ACC 551 Government Accounting\\.
-(3 Hours) This course focuses on accounting theory and practice applied to government agencies; classification and use of funds; fiscal procedures; budgetary control, financial statements and reports.

-BA 558 Government Purchasing\\.
-(3 Hours) Procurement of supplies and equipment by government agencies including quantity and quality decisions; bidding procedures; forward buying, pricing and selection decisions; acquisition of technological systems are focused on.

-Revised August 2011

-BUS 546 Management Information Systems\\.
-(3 Hours) Design and utilization of systems to assist administrative information requirements are reviewed including the study of systems analysis, information flows, data management, and computer application to public management.

-ECO 544 Problems in State and Local Finance\\\.
-(3 Hours) Students study of major problems related to financing state and local government functions, types and effects of taxes; inter-governmental transfers; fiscal federalism.

-ECO 554 Public Finance Economics\\.
-(3 Hours) Economic effects of taxes, public debt, and public expenditures on resource allocation, employment, and income distribution, fiscal and monetary policy; economic stabilization are reviewed.

-ECO 556 Urban Economics\\.
-(3 Hours) Use of economic analysis in understanding the growth and functioning of urban areas with emphasis on the role of public policy in an urban context is studied.

-GEO 526 Urban Geography\\.
+Prior approval must - ACC 551 Government Accounting.
+(3 Hours) This course focuses on accounting theory and practice applied to government agencies; classification and use of funds; fiscal procedures; budgetary control, financial statements and reports. - BA 558 Government Purchasing.
+(3 Hours) Procurement of supplies and equipment by government agencies including quantity and quality decisions; bidding procedures; forward buying, pricing and selection decisions; acquisition of technological systems are focused on. - BUS 546 Management Information Systems.
+(3 Hours) Design and utilization of systems to assist administrative information requirements are reviewed including the study of systems analysis, information flows, data management, and computer application to public management. - ECO 544 Problems in State and Local Finance.
+(3 Hours) Students' study of major problems related to financing state and local government functions, types and effects of taxes; inter-governmental transfers; fiscal federalism. - ECO 554 Public Finance Economics.
+(3 Hours) Economic effects of taxes, public debt, and public expenditures on resource allocation, employment, and income distribution, fiscal and monetary policy; economic stabilization are reviewed. - ECO 556 Urban Economics.
+(3 Hours) Use of economic analysis in understanding the growth and functioning of urban areas with emphasis on the role of public policy in an urban context is studied. - GEO 526 Urban Geography.
 (3 Hours) The distribution, functions, and internal structures of cities is reviewed from perspective of geographic analysis and classification of urban centers and their tributary areas.